pouriyajamshidi/tcping/README.md

 ## Tips

-- While the program is running, press the `Enter` key to view the summary of all probes without exiting the program as depicted in the [demos](#Demos) section.
+- Press the `Enter` key while the program is running to examine the summary of all probes without shutting it down, as shown in the [demos](#demos) section.

 ---

 ## Notes

-TCPING is being constantly worked on and receives many new features and fixes.
-Make sure to check for newer versions.
+`TCPING` is constantly being improved, adding numerous new features and fixing bugs.
+Be sure to look for updated versions..

 ```bash
 tcping -u